pluralsight/guides/getting-started-with-asp-net-mvc-core-1-0-from-zero-to-hero/article.md

 ## Add CRUD operations.
 CRUD?
 What the hell is it?
 First time to look this word?
 Well, it refers to Create Read Update and Delete methods.
+Now let's pick up a topic: Sales -> Let's start with Products and Categories and later we increment the level.
+What does a product

 ## Playing with action filters.
 First at all, An action filter could be execute... on the request...